Start saving on car cover with Compare UK Quotes today...

 There is no definitive answer to this question as the cost of your car insurance policy will be calculated based on a number of factors specific to you and your driving history.

-In 2019, the Association of British Insurers (ABI) reported an average annual car insurance premium cost of £485.
-However, Statista gives an average price of £692 and Confused.com has previously said the average cost is around £827.
+In the first quarter of 2022, the Association of British Insurers (ABI) reported an average annual car insurance premium cost of £416.
+However, the average price for new policies have been reported to be £480 and the average price for renewed policies costing drivers £375.

 To get the best idea of how much your car insurance will cost, you will need to do your own research and get a few different quotes from different providers or compare quotes on comparison sites.